mo-musaad/Adel-Shakal-Hangman-Web-Game/README.md

 - CSS
 - Bootstrap
 - Pure javascript
-- The Main Concept creativity
+- The Main Concept "Creativity"

 ## You Can Try the game from this link :
 [AFSHAT Hangman Game](https://mo-musaad.github.io/Hangman-AFSHAT-Movies-game/)